Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 What is the Mandukya Upanishad?
 The shortest of the principal Upanishads (twelve verses), entirely dedicated to analyzing the syllable Om.
 It maps the three sounds (A-U-M) to three states of consciousness and introduces the fourth state (Turiya).
 It's considered one of the most important texts in Hindu philosophy, and the philosopher Adi Shankara reportedly said it alone was sufficient for liberation.

 Why do yoga classes chant Om?
 Chanting Om at the beginning and end of a yoga class is a traditional practice that connects the physical practice to its spiritual roots.
 The shared vibration is also a practical group synchronization technique: it brings everyone's breathing and attention to the same point.
-Studies show that the vibration of Om chanting stimulates the vagus nerve and produces measurable relaxation.
+Many practitioners describe the shared humming as calming.

 Is Om Buddhist or Hindu?
 Both, and also Jain and Sikh.
 Om appears in all four traditions, though with different theological frameworks.
 Hinduism treats it as identical with Brahman (ultimate reality).
 Buddhism uses it as a sacred syllable in mantras (especially Om Mani Padme Hum) without making the same metaphysical identification.
 Jainism associates it with the five supreme beings.
 Sikhism begins its scripture with Ik Onkar (One Om).